NsTremblay/testingSuper/Database/db_dumps/README.txt

 	Current db snapshot.
 Contains up-to-date schema with all additional tables as well as base data (i.e. ontologies).

 3. create_login_tables.sql
 	Schema for the login and sessions tables.
+Additions on top of base #1.

+4. create_permission_tables.sql
-Additions on top of base.
+	Schema for the permission, upload, private_feature, private_featureprop tables.
+Additions on top of #3.